Approachability in unknown games: Online learning meets multi-objective optimization: A strategy by regret minimization in blocks

-which is impossible (see, e.g., \citealp{CeLu06}).
-In this example of regret minimization, the bound~\eqref{eq:whattobound} corresponds to the control (from above and from below) of some shifting regret for $\sqrt{T}$ blocks; the literature thus shows that the obtained $T^{-1/4}$ rate to do so is optimal (again, see, e.g., \citealp[Chapter~5]{CeLu06} and the references therein).
+which is impossible\footnote{ This can be seen, e.g., by taking $\cA = \{1,2\}$ and binary payoffs $g_{t,a} \in \{0,1\}$.
+The expectation of the per-round regret is larger than a positive constant when the $g_{t,a}$ are realizations of independent random variables $G_{t,a}$ identically distributed according to a symmetric Bernoulli distribution.
+In particular, the regret is larger than this constant for some sequence of binary payoffs $g_{t,a} \in \{0,1\}$.}.
+This is in contrast with the regret~\eqref{eq:regretunknowndef}, which can be minimized.
+The most severe issue here is not really the absolute value taken, but the fact that we are comparing the decision-maker's payoff to the sum of the instantaneous maxima of the payoffs $g_{a,t}$, instead of being interesting in the maximum of their sums as in~\eqref{eq:regretunknowndef}.

+So, the answer to the first question would be: yes, we have to play in blocks.
+Given that, is the obtained $T^{-1/4}$ rate optimal?
+We can answer this question in the positive by considering the same toy case as above.
+With this example, the bound~\eqref{eq:whattobound} given the definition~\eqref{eq:whattobound3} of $c_T$ rewrites

+which corresponds to the control (from above and from below) of what is called a (per-round) ``tracking regret'' for $n_T$ shifts.
+This notion was introduced by~\citet{HeWa98}; see also \citet[Chapter~5]{CeLu06} for a review of the results known for tracking regret.
+In particular, the examples used therein to show the optimality of the bounds (which are of the form of the one considered in Footnote~\ref{fn:LB}) can be adapted in our context, so that the lower bound on tracking regret with $n_T$ shifts applies in our case: it is of the order of $\sqrt{n_T/T}$, thus of $T^{-1/4}$.

-In a nutshell, what we proved in this paragraph is that if we are to ensure the convergence~\eqref{eq:aim} by controlling a quantity of the form~\eqref{eq:whattobound}, then we have to proceed in blocks and convergence cannot hold at a faster rate than $T^{-1/4}$.
+In a nutshell, what we proved in these paragraphs is that if we are to ensure the convergence~\eqref{eq:aim} by controlling a quantity of the form~\eqref{eq:whattobound} and~\eqref{eq:whattobound3}, then we have to proceed in blocks and convergence cannot hold at a faster rate than $T^{-1/4}$.
 However, the associated strategy is computationally efficient.
+Also, neither the convexity of $\cC$, nor the continuity of $\varphi^\Psi$ or of $\Psi$ are required, yet the stronger convergence~\eqref{eq:cv} is achieved, not only~\eqref{eq:cvgal}.